 I’m a 20 year sign maker by trade.
 So when I started creating old signs for my own home, readers desired to make the same designs.
 Hence… the stencils were born!
 So now anyone can… in minutes!

 Visit the online store (we ship worldwide) or at a nearby retailer HERE.

 As the creator of these stencils, I come across lots of successes and failures on what works and what doesn’t.
 So here’s what I love to use and why…

-* This post contains some Amazon affiliate links, so you can effortlessly find the same gear I love to use!
+* This post contains some Amazon affiliate links so you can locate the same gear I love!